 - i.
 In the case of suspension, the Customer's liability for payment of minimum monthly charges during the period of suspension; - ii.
 In the case of termination, the Customer's liability for damages in the amount of the minimum monthly charges which would have been payable during any remaining term of the UPA; and - iii.
-Any other obligations owed by the Customer to PWC. - O. Water and Wastewater Main, Lateral, and/or Utility Capacity Charge Payment Options These payment options will be available to residential property owners who exhibit a hardship preventing payment of a utility bill in full when due, provide sufficient evidence of cash flows to meet monthly payment terms, and use water and/or wastewater for only domestic purposes while living in a residence. - (1) Utility Capacity Charge Payment Option For Assessed Owners - a.
-For assessed owners, PWC will require all of the following; - (i) A payment term of no more than six (6) months for one (1) utility and no more than twelve (12) months for two (2) utilities;
+Any other obligations owed by the Customer to PWC. - O. Water and Sanitary Sewer Main and Lateral Charge Payment Options These payment options will be available to residential property owners who exhibit a hardship preventing payment of a utility bill in full when due, provide sufficient evidence of cash flows to meet monthly payment terms, and use water and/or sanitary sewer for only domestic purposes while living in a residence. - (1) Water and/or Sanitary Sewer Charge Payment Option for Non-Assessed Owners - a.
+If paying the main and/or lateral charge for a term of no more than six(6) months or less (short-term), PWC will require all of the following: - (i) A carrying charge of one percent (1%) to be billed one twelfth (1/12th) per month;